MrFusion3000/FuzBallManager/README.md

 # FuzBallManager
-Simple Fotball Manager Game (remake of the C64 game title Football Manager) using Clean Architecture, C#, .Net 6, ASPNetCore, EFCore 6, SQLServer, CodeFirst, AutoMapper (changed to Mapster), Webscraped data using UIPath.
+Simple Fotball Manager Game (a lovingly glare to the C64 game title Football Manager) using Clean Architecture, C#, .Net 6, ASPNetCore, EFCore 6, SQLServer, CodeFirst, AutoMapper (changed to Mapster), Webscraped data using UIPath.
 (Only for educational use).

 So far a few tests has been added, mostly to check API read calls.